 Sweet Potato-Topped Shepherd's Pie

-Make your favorite Shepherd's Pie recipe, whether meat-based or a vegan version.
-Instead of topping the casserole with regular mashed potatoes, opt for savory mashed sweet potatoes.
+Another great leftover sweet potato recipe involves making your favorite Shepherd's Pie recipe, whether meat-based or a vegan version, but instead of topping the casserole with regular mashed potatoes, opt for savory mashed sweet potatoes!

 Stuffed Sweet Potatoes

 If you have leftover whole sweet potatoes that have been baked or boiled, convert them to stuffed sweet potatoes.
 Cut each sweet potato in half and scoop out a bit of the pulp, which you can set aside to make mashed sweet potatoes.
 Then fill the hollow area with a mixture of your favorite vegetables, cheese, and meat.